ietf-rats-wg/draft-ietf-rats-msg-wrap/materials/ietf-120/main.md

 * Assign shepherd (Ionuț Mihalcea)

-* Solicited feedback from Mike B who raised the only remaning open issue [#81 "Trust contexts to consider"](https://github.com/ietf-rats-wg/draft-ietf-rats-msg-wrap/issues/81),
+* Solicited feedback from Mike B who raised the only remaning open issue [#81 "Trust contexts to consider"](https://github.com/ietf-rats-wg/draft-ietf-rats-msg-wrap/issues/81)  (on `WCHAN`.)

 * The editors think the document is ready for a 2nd WGLC